Project update on Brunswick street north (August 2021):

 Making our streets safer – particularly for children and pedestrians – was a recurring theme in this consultation.

-Based on what you told us, we have prepared a local area plan making (LAPM) plan based on this feedback.
+Based on the assessment of data and what you told us, a local area plan making (LAPM) plan was prepared and endorsed by Council.

 This plan includes the following access restriction proposals: